benjaminfreyart/gimp-3.0/README.md

         procedure.set_menu_label(_("My Plugin Menu Label"))
         procedure.add_menu_path("<Image>/Filters/MyCustomMenu/")
         procedure.set_documentation(
-            _("Short blurb for Procedure Browser."),
-            _("More detailed help text for the plug-in."), name # Or a custom help ID
+            _("Short help string for Procedure Browser & tooltips."), # This is often used as the blurb _("More detailed help text for the plug-in (longer description)."), name # Or a custom help ID for context help )
-        )
         procedure.set_attribution("Author Name", "Copyright Holder", "Year")
-        # procedure.set_blurb("A concise description for tooltips/status bar.") # Good practice
+        # procedure.set_blurb("...") was found to be unavailable (AttributeError) in tested GIMP 3.0.2 MacPorts.
+        # The first argument to set_documentation() often serves as the blurb.
         return procedure
     ```